-As its July 28, 2017 meeting, the PERS Board lowered its effective "assumed rate" from 7.5% to 7.2% effective, January 1, 2018 for OPERS and effective July 1, 2018 for the District.
+As its July 28, 2017 meeting, the PERS Board lowered its effective "assumed rate" from 7.5% to 7.2% effective, January 1, 2018.
 The assumed rate is the rate of investment return (including inflation) that the PERS Fund's regular account is expected to earn over the long term.
 Oregon Administrative Rule 459-007-0001(2) states that the assumed rate "means the actuarial assumed rate of return on investments as adopted by the Board for the most recent actuarial valuation."

 The lowered rate is expected to increase the PERS net pension liability by an estimated \$2.0 to \$2.4 billion.
-Of this increase, the District's portion is estimated at \$360 thousand to \$432 thousand.
+Of this increase, the District's portion is estimated at \$147 thousand to \$176 thousand.